-Summertime is sockeye salmon season, and this Maple Glazed Salmon recipe is one of my favorite dinners to make at home, especially as we look forward to our Carnival Cruise in Alaska this summer!
+Summertime is sockeye salmon season, and this Maple Glazed Salmon recipe is one of my favorite dinners to make at home, especially as we look forward to our cruise in Alaska this summer!

 There’s only 5 ingredients and the clean-up is easy, so it’s a simple and delicious recipe that’s perfect for a busy weeknight, or double it up for an elegant meal with friends over the weekend.
 Since there’s such little prep and clean-up, you can spend more time enjoying your family and friend’s company rather than cooking and doing dishes.
 And to me, that makes this recipe a winner!

 Inspired by the flavors of Alaska and British Columbia, it’s a delicious blend of sweet heat with Canadian maple syrup and a bit of spicy paprika and chili powder.
 Sockeye salmon is generally wild-caught in the Pacific Northwest, with most coming from the Copper River in Alaska or the Fraser River in British Columbia, Canada.
 One of the things I’m most looking forward to during our cruise is having wild Alaskan-caught salmon!